Esri/workflowmanager-samples/Scripts/Create Workforce Assignment/README.md

     1. Select the toolbox and tool from where you saved it in step 1
     2. **layerURL** - Configure to point to the Assignments feature service used by Workforce
-        - Search for Workforce project within your Organization and open it
+        - Search for the Workforce project within your Organization and open it

         ![Item](doc/item.png)